-Given the seriousness and urgency of the problems, the measures being taken are primarily short-term financial, economic and social measures focused on current events, which is natural.
+Naturally, given the seriousness and urgency of the problems, the measures being taken are primarily short-term financial, economic and social measures focused on current events.
 It is however also necessary to take future consequences into consideration and to take measures to prevent, forestall and respond to them, because failure to do so now will lead to more serious, and in some cases irreversible, consequences.